joshincr/joshincr/README.md

 - 👋 Hi, This is me Joshin Cheriyan Rexy
 - 👀 I’m interested in R&D, Python and AI
-- 🌱 I’m currently learning B.Tech Pre-Final Year @ VNIT Nagpur
+- 🌱 I’m currently pursuing B.Tech Pre-Final Year @ VNIT Nagpur
 - 💞️ I’m looking to collaborate on good and interesting projects
 - 📫 How to reach me: joshinrexy22@gmail.com